streamr-dev/streamr-specs/PROTOCOL.md

  `streamId`   | `string`  | The stream for which a key is being delivered.
  `groupKeys`  | `array`   | Array of `[groupKeyId, encryptedGroupKeyHex]` pairs, containing the keys requested in the `GroupKeyRequest`. `encryptedGroupKeyHex` is a hex-encoded binary string, containing an RSA encrypted version of the group key.

-Example of a `GroupKeyResponse` including the rest of the `Stream Layer` fields:
+Example of a `GroupKeyResponse` including the rest of the `Stream Protocol` fields:

 ```
 [32, [...msgIdFields], [...msgRefFields], 29, 0, 1, "rsaPublicKey-from-the-request", "[\"requestId\", \"streamId\", [\"keyId\", \"encrypted-group-key\"]]", null, 2, "0x29c057786Fa..."]